text sizesmallerlarger

 Sandwell Provincial Park

-Activities Availabe At This Park
+About This Park

 At low tide, visitors can walk down the beach to view a prehistoric petroglyph carved into the sandstone rocks, east of the day-use area.
 This site is only accessible at low tide.

-Park Size: 12 Hectares.
+Park Size: 12 Hectares

-Location
+Location and Maps

 Sandwell Provincial Park is located on Gabriola Island, a 20 minute ferry ride from downtown Nanaimo on south Vancouver Island.
 The park is located on Strand Road, approximately 10 km from the ferry terminal.
 Take North Road and turn left on Barrett Road, following park directional signs.
 Neary communities include Gabriola Island and Nanaimo.

-Nature & Culture
+Nature and Culture

-• History / Conservation - Sandwell Park was established in 1988 to protect the archeological sites, including a petroglyph and shell middens, and their setting.
-The sandy beach ecosystem includes threatened communities such as those found in the back dunes.
+- History/Conservation: Sandwell Park was established in 1988 to protect the archeological sites, including a petroglyph and shell middens, and their setting.
+The sandy beach ecosystem includes threatenedcommunities such as those found in the back dunes.

-• General Wildlife, Marine & Outdoor Ethics Information
+- General Wildlife, Marine & Outdoor Ethics Information

-Activities Available At This Park
+Activities Available at this Park

 Cycling